 Clearly unsolicited advices just doesn’t crop up from random women, or women hardly known, its most poisonous fangs emerge from super close circles.
 Those are the ones which catches us unawares, makes us speechless, and leaves behind some tough to heal, deep scars.

-My maternal aunt used to tell me, often, a couple of years back, that I studied too much for my own good, because of which I am unmarried beyond my prime years.
+My maternal aunt used to tell me, often, that I studied too much for my own good, because of which I am unmarried beyond my prime years.

 One of the girls I went to college with and who I imagined to be a good friend, randomly said one day, that I will regret my life choices when I get old and have no husband or children to take care of me.